How UK Training Providers Can Navigate the Evolving Dynamics of Workforce Training

 Over the past decade, our workforce has been continually evolving.
 The rising complexity of the business landscape and the digital revolution has severely impacted our world of work.

-The rise of automation and new technology caused a skills rift.
-The skills required by industry far exceeded the skills workers currently held.
-The global pandemic crisis heightened this skills gap.
+The rise of automation and new technology caused a skills rift – the skills required by industry far exceeded the skills workers currently held.
+The global pandemic crisis only heightened this skills gap.